-As a kid I recall more often than not eating baguettes brought home from my Dad’s restaurant, usually procured through a late night call asking for “some bread for tomorrow”.
-On the weekends my Mom and Grandmother would slice these baguettes at a super slanted angle and make French toast, probably one of the perfect breads for such a thing, but aside from these baguettes we also had a sack of pre-sliced whole wheat bread—which coincidentally also makes great French toast in a different sort of way.
-It was always whole wheat (even before that was the in thing to buy) and it was mostly just a vehicle for peanut butter & jelly, cinnamon & sugar, straight butter, or whatever other clever things kids can dream up.
-I always preferred the baguette with its wonderfully crunchy crust, but there’s a special place for a PB & J sandwich that has so much peanut butter when dropped it would always land on the peanut butter side (imagine a cat always landing on its feet).
+As a kid, I recall more often than not eating baguettes brought home from my Dad’s restaurant, usually procured through a late-night call asking for “some bread for tomorrow.”
+On the weekends my Mom and Grandmother would slice these baguettes at a super slanted angle and make French toast, probably one of the perfect bread for such a thing, but aside from these baguettes we also had a sack of pre-sliced whole wheat bread—which coincidentally also makes excellent French toast in a different sort of way.
+It was always whole wheat (even before that was the in thing to buy), and it was mostly just a vehicle for peanut butter & jelly, cinnamon & sugar, straight butter, or whatever other bright things kids can dream up.
+I always preferred the baguette with its wonderfully crunchy crust.
+But, there’s a special place for a PB & J sandwich—especially now with this whole wheat sourdough sandwich bread—that has so much peanut butter when dropped it would always land on the peanut butter side.

 But first, let’s talk about flour.

-If you remember, my recent Spelt Sourdough entry also used type 85 flour and I explained there that this can be approximated by mixing 50% white bread flour with 50% whole wheat.
-In this formula I'm only using a small percentage so again, feel free to mix whole wheat & bread flour to get the desired quantity or sub it out for another blend.
+If you remember, my recent Spelt Sourdough entry also used type 85 flour, and I explained there that this could be approximated by mixing 65% white bread flour with 35% whole wheat.
+In this formula, I'm only using a small percentage so again, feel free to mix whole wheat & bread flour to get the desired quantity or sub it out for another blend.

-In the end I really like the flavor and characteristics imparted by these flour choices but it is flexible.
-I know sometimes we just want to bake bread with what we have in our pantry and not have to go out and pickup special flour—by all means, experiment (and please let me know how your modifications turn out)!
+In the end, I like the flavor and characteristics imparted by these flour choices, but it is flexible.
+I know sometimes we want to bake bread with what we have in our pantry and not have to go out and buy special flour—by all means, experiment (and please let me know how your modifications turn out)!